 Slightly further downtown in Black Mountain, but still walkable, head to Lookout Brewing Company for both wine and beer.

-Their wine selection is larger than most breweries, especially if you don’t enjoy or can’t drink beer.
+Their wine selection is larger than most of the Black Mountain breweries, especially if you don’t enjoy or can’t drink beer (we are a half-Celiac household).

 Find unique beer flavors like raspberry, watermelon, and hazelnut along with IPAs, Wheat, and Ambers.
 We love Lookout Brewing’s eclectic selection.